brewern5/poker/README.md

 The `PlayerHand` class represents a player's hand, including the initial two cards and the community cards (flop, turn, and river).
 It includes methods to add cards to the hand and retrieve the current hand for evaluation.

+## TODOs

+- Add a card handler to determine and show the actual card values.
+- Implement the logic to deal cards to players.
+- Implement the first round of betting.
+- Implement subsequent betting rounds (flop, turn, river).
+- Determine the winning hand based on poker hand rankings.
+- Add functionality to reshuffle the deck and change the dealer.
+- Improve the efficiency of checking player hand status.
+- Enhance the user interface for better interaction and display of game status.

 ## How to Run

 1. Compile the Java files: